 We act as a data-controller when We collect singular data subject personal information such as name, cookies, tags, scripts, your email, and comments on our blog and website.
 This information is submitted, voluntarily, by individuals representing data-controlling Customers.

 Afi engages the following third party subprocessors to provide the Services:

 If Afi is requested to access, correct or remove data, by the data controller, we will respond within a reasonable timeframe.
-Individuals who have provided data to Afi directly, via our blog or website and who wish to access, correct, or delete data, may request access by contacting us via email at firstname.lastname@example.org.
+Individuals who have provided data to Afi directly, and who wish to access, correct, or delete data, may contact us via email at firstname.lastname@example.org.
 We retain personal data we process on behalf of our Customers for as long as needed to provide the Services.
-When Customer Subscription expires or is terminated, We will delete Customer Contents, Customer data in Our systems or otherwise in Our possession.
+When a Subscription ends, We delete Customer Contents from Our systems.

 We are compliant with the Regulation (EU) 2016/679 (General Data Protection Regulation).
 Major GDPR requirements and Afi features that help to address them include:

 Storing and processing data within EU.
 Afi enables customers to select where their data is stored by specifically setting the predefined destinations.